acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>It shows the list of actions I execute to recreate the test I want to.</span>
 </div>

-Finally I normally start by validating the results by watching if what I expected happens or not.
-That obviously don't scale well when having multiple test cases and when working with other people.
+Even though my test cases are automated in some way, they are not completely automatic.
+Most of the time I validate the results manually, for example, watching the character falling for the previous case.
+This obviously don't scale well when having multiple test cases and when working with other people.

-There are some cases I automatically validate the test using assert actions like "the character should be around this position".
-Sometimes I use them, otherd I don't but I should try to use them more frequently.
+I sometimes have "tests" that are an isolated case to validate a visual effect for example, both if it works as expected as well if I like it or not.

+VIDEO OF THE TELEPORT EFFECT

 ## Automating it a bit more with the Test Runner?

+Recently, I started working in filling that missing part of my testing workflow, the automatic validation.
+To do that, I created new Triggers' Logic assert actions to validate state, for example "this entity should be around this position", and also integrated it with Unity's Test Runner.

-Unity comes with a Test Runner to run unit tests and more complex tests like funcional/e2e.
-For the latter, you have to use Play Mode tests which use the Unity's runtime and execute over time.
+Unity comes with a Test Runner that allows you to run from simple unit tests to more complex tests that require the Unity's runtime initialized and to execute over time.
+The latter are the Play Mode tests.

-Combining the NUnit attributes and generating a small framework around my Triggers' Logic, I can add my test cases to the list of test to run in the Test Runner and execute them in a specific way in order to validate one by one my tests and show the results there.
+When working at Ironhide Games Studio, I managed to make something similar, a way to detect scene test cases and run all of them automatically from the test runner, so I wantd to replicate that here.

+The objective is to have my test cases listed in the test runner and when I run them, it should open each scene, activate a test and run it, wait for a result, show it and continue with next test.

 <div class="post-image">
  <img src="/assets/tdd-nekoplatformer-testrunner.png" width="100%" />
 <span>A list of tests in Unity's Test Runner based on my custom tests inside the scene.</span>
 </div>

+Combining the NUnit attributes and generating a small framework around my Triggers' Logic, I can add my test cases to the list of test to run in the Test Runner and execute them in a specific way in order to validate one by one my tests and show the results there.

 TODO: CODE TO SHOW HOW

-For these kind of tests I need the assert actions since they are validated automatically.
+To run these and validate the expected results automatically I created new Triggers' Logic actions, for example "this entity should be around this position".

 Since I am using FixedUpdate for most of my important logic, it is possible to run this kind with increased speed by modifying the timeScale, which is super useful since I don't need to see the test running.
 If something fails I can go to the specific test and work on that one.